What is GI cancer?

 It does not discriminate between men and women.

 The GI Cancer Institute aims to fundraise for, and raise awareness about GI cancer.
-It’s important that we improve survival rates for GI cancer.
+It’s important that we improve the survival rates for these cancers.

 - Our survival rates are lower than for other more well known cancers.
 The five-year survival rate of people with cancer of the stomach is 29%, bowel 69% – and only 8.7% of people diagnosed with pancreatic cancer live more than five years after their initial diagnosis.

 - In 2018, it was estimated that 13,809 people would die from gastro-intestinal cancers —more than twice the estimated combined total for breast and prostate cancers.